• Home

 Cases of Note:

-In re Caden C., petition for review granted July 24, 2019, Case No. S255839
+In re Caden C., petition for review granted July 24, 2019, decision May 27, 2021 Case No. S255839

-Case currently pending before the California Supreme Court.
+Case decided before the California Supreme Court.
 The Court granted review of this case to address the issues of: (1) The proper standard of review for appeals regarding the beneficial parental relationship exception to the termination of parental rights, and (2) Whether a showing that a parent has made progress in addressing the issues that led to dependency is necessary to meet the beneficial parental relationship exception.

 In re H.F.
 (2018) Case No. F076972 (unpublished) Fifth Appellate District of California: